Vaccination Timeline and Distribution Plan

 - Residents, employees and staff, and essential caregivers of congregate living settings that provide care for seniors,

-- Health care workers in accordance with the Ministry of Health’s guidance on Health Care Worker Prioritization (see live registration forms and more information for health care workers),
+- Health care workers in accordance with the Ministry of Health’s guidance on Health Care Worker Prioritization (see more information for health care workers),

 - Adults in First Nations, Métis, and Inuit populations,